sacherjj/CasperLabs/integration-testing/client/CasperClient/README.md

 It also provides command line interface with syntax compatible with the Scala client.

+## Installation

+You can install the `casperlabs-client` library with `pip install casperlabs-client` and then you can start using it in your programs.

 ## Typical usage of the API

 Instantiate `CasperClient` and issue a requests.